Costanera Tower (Gran Torre Costanera) in Santiago, Chile

 In southern Chile, you’ll explore all the natural wonders of Patagonia with expert local guides from Tierra Patagonia Hotel & Spa, or stay at Weskar Lodge, a family-run property in Puerto Natales, where the rooms are brightened with hand-woven furnishings spun by the family’s grandmother.

 It's customary to tip 10% of the bill in restaurants and cafes (the bill may include it under 'servicio').
-You can also tip your hotel staff, porters and tour guides at your discretion.
-Taxi drivers do not require a tip but it’s acceptable to round off the fare.
+You can also tip your hotel staff, porters, and tour guides at your discretion.
+Taxi drivers do not require a tip, but it’s acceptable to round up the fare.

 Pack for a Purpose

 A great way to contribute to the community is through the fantastic Pack for a Purpose program, where you use a small amount of space in your luggage to bring supplies for local community initiatives, such as educational or medical materials.
-You can leave your donations with partner hotels and lodges who will pass them on to the schools, medical centres or conservation projects.
+You can leave your donations with partner hotels and lodges, who will pass them on to the schools, medical centers, or conservation projects.

 More inspiration from Wayfairer customers and travel specialist